 Johnson & Johnson files for European approval of Ebola vaccine

-Last month, Merck & Co Inc's MRK.N Ebola vaccine was recommended for approval by the EMA, in a move hailed by the World Health Organization as a "triumph for public health" that could save many lives.
+The EMA's recommendation for approval in October of Merck's Ebola vaccine, taken as a single shot, was hailed by the World Health Organization as a "triumph for public health" that could save many lives.

 (Reporting by Tamara Mathias in Bengaluru; Editing by Arun Koyyur)

 ((Tamara.Mathias@thomsonreuters.com; within U.S. +1 646 223 8780, outside U.S. +91 806749 1208;))

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.